gdsec-test/dcu-auto-abuse-id/README.md

 4. `REDIS` suggest a value of `localhost` to run against a local instance

 ### usage:
-To request clasification of a URI, run the following curl command:
+To request classification of a URI, run the following curl command:

     curl --location --request POST 'http://127.0.0.1:5000/classify/classification' \
     --header 'Authorization: sso-jwt YOUR_JWT' \